 Enable Software Breakpoints?

-When you define or enable a software breakpoint to a specified address, the emulator will replace the opcode with one of H8/510 undefined opcode (1B hex) as breakpoint interrupt instruction.
-When the emulator detects the breakpoint interrupt instruction (1B hex), user program breaks to the monitor, and the original opcode will be replaced at the software breakpoint address.
-A subsequent run or step command will execute from this address.

-Refer to the "Getting Started" for information on using software breakpoints.

-no The software breakpoints feature is disabled.
+When you define or enable a software breakpoint to a specified address, the emulator will replace the opcode with one of H8/5 undefined opcode (1B hex) as breakpoint interrupt instruction. the emulator detects the breakpoint interrupt instruction (1B he program breaks to the monitor, and the original opcode will be replaced at the software breakpoint address.
+A subsequent run command will execute from this address.
+Refer to the "Gett breakpoints. ing Started" for information on using software No The software breakpoints feature is disabled.
 This is specified by the default emulator configuration, so you must change this configuration item before you can use software breakpoints.

-yes The software breakpoints feature is enabled.
+Yes The software breakpoints feature is enabled.
 The emulator detects the breakpoint interrupt instruction (1B hex), it generates a break to background request which as with the "processor break" command.
 Since the system controller knows the locations of defined software breakpoints, it can determine whether the breakpoint interrupt instruction (1B hex) is a software breakpoint or opcode in your target program.
+When you define (add) a hugaling int a after one hugaling into an